sebast4an/Online-store-vanillaJS/README.md

 # Online Store 🛒

 It is project build in vanillaJS (pure JavaScript).
 Data is from REST API ([FakeStoreAPI](https://fakestoreapi.com)).
-Compliant with the BEM methodology.
 I created this project to refresh my skills in pure javascript.
-I designed and wrote the whole CSS style myself, but I focused the most on the functionalities in javascript. **I wanted to practice javascript by creating everything by myself so, i wrote all the functions from basket, "grab and scroll" to routing myself.**
+I designed and wrote the whole CSS style myself, but I don't focus on it or accessibility in this project.
+My goal was to create functions in javascript.
+I focused the most on  javascript. **I wanted to practice javascript by creating everything by myself so, i wrote all the functions from basket, "grab and scroll" to routing myself.**

+### Project still in development  ⚠️

 ## Table of contents: